Irises are one of the easiest and most beautiful plants to grow.

 - If found pests, including hoplia beetle and leaf-chewing caterpillars, dispose of them in soapy water.

-Do not make haste to condemn that Irises suffer some serious issues as the plants may not be old enough to bloom flowers.
+Do not make haste to condemn that Irises suffer serious issues as the plants may not be old enough to bloom flowers.

 For example, the Irises grown from seeds need at least two years to yield blossoms.